ai-mindset/ai-mindset.github.io/_posts/2025-03-26-remote-office-not-required.md

 - **International remote work** presents more challenges.
 The authors outline two main approaches: establishing a local office (expensive but comprehensive) or hiring people as contractors (simpler but with limitations on benefits and employment protections).
 - **For remote workers**, they recommend setting up a personal company and billing as a contractor if working for an international company, though they acknowledge this isn't a perfect solution.

-The authors are refreshingly honest here, acknowledging that running with a less-than-perfect legal setup is common practice—though they recommend consulting professionals for complex situations.
+The authors are refreshingly honest here, acknowledging that running with a less-than-perfect legal setup is common practice - though they recommend consulting professionals for complex situations.

 ### Overcoming Common Objections